Meira Kumar: Early life

-Meira Kumar was born on 31 March 1945, in Bhojpur district, Bihar of the British India (present day Bihar, India) to Jagjivan Ram, a Depressed Class leader and former Deputy Prime Minister and Indrani Devi, a prominent leader of the Indian freedom struggle.
+Meira Kumar was born on 31 March 1945, in Bhojpur district, Bihar of the British India (present day Bihar, India) to Jagjivan Ram, a Dalit Chamar leader and former Deputy Prime Minister and Indrani Devi, a prominent leader of the Indian freedom struggle.
 Growing up, Kumar shared a close relationship with her mother, with whom she spent most of her time.
 She has described her as the biggest influence from her childhood.

 Kumar attended the Welham Girls' School, Dehradun and Maharani Gayatri Devi Girls' Public School in Jaipur.
 She studied at Banasthali Vidyapith for a short duration.
 She completed her Master's degree and Bachelors of Law from Indraprastha College and the Faculty of Law, University of Delhi respectively.
 She also received an honorary doctorate from Banasthali Vidyapith in 2010.

 Kumar worked as a social worker during her youth, actively participating in movements supporting social reforms, human rights, and democratic ideas.
 She was appointed as the Chairperson of National Drought Relief Committee constituted by the Congress during 1967 famine in region of Bihar.
 As the head of the commission, Kumar launched a Family Adoption Scheme under which drought-affected families were provided support from volunteering households.